fxp-jim/HorizonDocs/Horizon User Guide/Table of Contents.md

+### Table of Contents
+_____
-This table of contents provides a structured overview of the user guide, allowing users to quickly find relevant information about using the Horizon file effectively.
+This table of contents provides a structured overview of the Horizon user guide, allowing users to quickly find relevant information about using the Horizon file effectively.

 ### Getting Started